gymrek-lab/gymreklab.github.io/doc/TSCC.rst

 Getting access
 --------------
 Email tscc-support AT sdsc DOT edu from your UCSD email and CC Melissa.
-You can include the following in your email:
+You can include the following in your email.

   Hello TSCC Support,
   I'm a new member of the Gymrek lab.
-Is there any chance that you can create a TSCC account for me and add me to the Gymrek Lab group (gymreklab-group:*:11136)?
+Is there any chance that you can create a TSCC account for me and add me to the Gymrek Lab group (gymreklab-group:\*:11136)?

 Logging in
 ----------